MercuryWorkshop/anuraOS/documentation/templates/template.app/README.md

 "package": "[organization/author].APPNAME",
 "icon": "appicon.[extension]",
 "title":"Your App Window Name",
-"index": "[the main html document for your program"
+"index": "[the main html document for your program]"
 ```

 ## Congrats

-You have successfully completed building your basic iFrame app, you can either zip it and add it to a repository for the WorkStore or add it directly into your Anura instance under the apps folder.
+You have successfully completed building your basic iFrame app, you can either zip it and add it to a repository for use in the Marketplace or add it directly into your Anura instance under the apps folder.